github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.16.3.rst

 New Features
 ~~~~~~~~~~~~

-*   A new extractor option has been added to the Python extractor.
+*   A new extractor option has been added to the Python extractor: :code:`python_executable_name`.
+    You can use this option to override the default process the extractor uses to find and select a Python executable.
-    Pass one of :code:`--extractor-option python_executable_name=py` or :code:`--extractor-option python_executable_name=python` or :code:`--extractor-option python_executable_name=python3` to :code:`codeql database create` (or :code:`codeql database trace-command` or,
+    Pass one of :code:`--extractor-option python_executable_name=py` or :code:`--extractor-option python_executable_name=python` or :code:`--extractor-option python_executable_name=python3` to commands that run the extractor, for example: :code:`codeql database create`.

-    for indirect tracing, :code:`codeql database init`) to override the default Python executable search and selection behavior of the Python extractor.
-For example, on Windows machines, the Python extractor will expect to find :code:`py.exe` on the system :code:`PATH` by default.
+    On Windows machines, the Python extractor will expect to find :code:`py.exe` on the system :code:`PATH` by default.
-    Setting this extractor option or environment variable allows overriding this behavior to look for a different name.
+    If the Python executable has a different name, you can set the new extractor option to override this value and look for :code:`python.exe` or :code:`python3.exe`.

     More detail can be found in `the extractor option documentation <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/extractor-options>`__.